Meteorologist

 KOCO Meteorologist

 Working in news in Oklahoma City has exposed me to all types of weather.
 This everchanging environment challenges my forecasting skills - showing me no storm is identical to another.
-My position at KOCO keeps me on my toes.
-Working in a fast paced environment pushes me beyond the forecast, to tell a compelling weather story, digestible for the viewer, even if watching for only a few minutes.
+My position at KOCO kept me on my toes.
+Working in a fast paced environment pushed me beyond the forecast, to tell a compelling weather story, digestible for the viewer, even if watching for only a few minutes.
 One of my favorite aspects of this job is how no day is like another.
 Some days I report on STEM around the city, agriculture, community events, or even creating a weather explainer to help the viewer understand a complicated scientific process.

 Oklahoma City, Oklahoma